Star Trek: Starfleet Academy (1997 video game): Reception

 Reviews were generally middling.
 Pelit's Niko Nirvi criticized that the PC version is unfinished and the flight model doesn't resemble Star Trek but is instead too similar to Wing Commander.
 Next Generation likewise opined that the simulation has the overall feel of flying a tiny fighter rather than commanding the large starships of the Star Trek universe, making it feel like just another Wing Commander clone, albeit a well-made one with high production values.
 GamePro also praised the game's high production values, noting the detailed texture maps, musical score, and use of sound effects from the television shows, but concluded that while Star Trek fans would enjoy the game, all others would be better off with Star Wars: X-Wing vs. TIE Fighter.
 Chris Gregson of GameSpot said the game suffered from having been put on hold while the producer worked on other projects, resulting in outdated gameplay and visuals at the time of release.
 He also felt the reliance on full motion video gave the sequences at the academy a non-interactive feel, and that while making the actual simulator portion a Wing Commander clone may have been a good idea, it does not hold up well against other Wing Commander clones due to its unnecessary busywork, limited arsenal, and average graphics.

 Sales of the game reached 40,000 units within four days of its release.
 According to Interplay, its global sales surpassed 350,000 copies by mid-1998.

-The game was a finalist for the Academy of Interactive Arts & Sciences' 1997 "Simulation Game of the Year", "Outstanding Achievement in Sound and Music" and "Outstanding Achievement in Software Engineering" awards.
-However, these categories went to Microsoft Flight Simulator 98, PaRappa the Rapper and GoldenEye 007, respectively.
+During the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards, Star Trek: Starfleet Academy was a finalist for "Computer Entertainment Title of the Year", "PC Simulation Game of the Year", "Outstanding Achievement in Sound and Music", and "Outstanding Achievement in Software Engineering"; however, these categories were ultimately awarded to StarCraft, Microsoft Flight Simulator 98, PaRappa the Rapper and GoldenEye 007, respectively.
 The game won the award for "Most Disappointing Game of the Year" in GameSpot's Best & Worst Awards for 1997.

 Legacy

 A follow-up game was released in 2000: Star Trek: Klingon Academy.

-On YouTube, a fan edit of cutscenes from Starfleet Academy and Klingon Academy was released under the name Star Trek - Starfleet Academy (The Movie).
+On YouTube, a fan edit of cutscenes from Starfleet Academy and Klingon Academy was released under the name Star Trek – Starfleet Academy (The Movie).